What to know about abortion lawsuits being heard in US courts this week

 Most of the lawsuits that have been filed against bans and restrictions are seeking to secure general access to abortion.

-But last week, a Texas woman pregnant with a terminally ill fetus decided not to wait for those challenges to be resolved.
+But last week, a Texas woman experiencing serious pregnancy complications decided not to wait for those challenges to be resolved.
 Saying that her condition poses a risk to her health and future fertility, she asked a court for permission to obtain an abortion immediately.

-Doctors told 31-year-old Kate Cox that their hands were tied — despite the Texas law’s exception for when a woman’s life is at risk — and that she would have to wait for the fetus to die or carry the pregnancy to term.

-A state district judge issued an order on Thursday allowing Cox to receive an abortion.
+A state district judge issued an order on Thursday allowing Kate Cox to receive an abortion.
 The state attorney general filed an appeal, arguing that Cox’s situation does not meet the criteria for an exception.
 He also warned that anyone providing the abortion could still face legal consequences.
-On Friday, the state’s supreme court put the lower-court ruling on hold.
+On Friday, the state’s Supreme Court put the lower-court ruling on hold.

+On Monday, before the top court had issued a final ruling, her lawyers announced that she had gone to another state for an abortion.
+Later in the day, the Texas Supreme Court ruled against her.

+Texas doctors had told the 31-year-old Cox that their hands were tied — despite the Texas law’s exception for when a woman’s life is at risk — and that she would have to wait for the fetus to die or carry the pregnancy to term.

 A pregnant woman in Kentucky is also seeking immediate access to an abortion, but the claim she filed Friday does not cite exceptions to that state’s law; rather it argues that the ban on abortion at all stages of pregnancy violates the state constitution.